pybel/pybel/README.rst

     :alt: Stable Supported Python Versions

 .. |pypi_version| image:: https://img.shields.io/pypi/v/PyBEL.svg
+    :alt: Current version on PyPI

 .. |pypi_license| image:: https://img.shields.io/pypi/l/PyBEL.svg
+    :alt: Apache 2.0 License

 Biological Expression Language (BEL) is a domain specific language that enables the expression of complex molecular relationships and their context in a machine-readable form.
 Its simple grammar and expressive power have led to its successful use in the `IMI <https://www.imi.europa.eu/>`_ project, `AETIONOMY <http://www.aetionomy.eu/>`_, to describe complex disease networks with several thousands of relationships.

-PyBEL provides a simple API so bioinformaticians and scientists with limited programming knowledge can easily use it to interface with BEL graphs, but is built on a rich framework that can be extended to develop new algorithms.
+:code:`PyBEL` provides a simple API so bioinformaticians and scientists with limited programming knowledge can easily use it to interface with BEL graphs, but is built on a rich framework that can be extended to develop new algorithms.

 .. code-block:: python

    >>> import pybel, networkx
    >>> g = pybel.from_url('http://resource.belframework.org/belframework/1.0/knowledge/small_corpus.bel')
-   >>> networkx.draw(g)
+   >>> networkx.draw(g)  # NOTE: requires matplotlib as a dependency, which isn't automatically installed

 Command Line Interface
 ----------------------